Scalable Safety-Critical Policy Evaluation with Accelerated Rare Event Sampling: Experiments

-\paragraph{Discussion about evaluation performance} In $\mathtt{v0}$ (Fig.~\ref{fig:exp_plots} (a)), although APE$\_$discrete approaches the true rare event probability, it has a larger estimate variance than APE$\_$scalable.
-When $v^\star(s_0)$ gets smaller in $\mathtt{v1}$ (Fig.~\ref{fig:exp_plots} (b)), APE$\_$scalable successfully converges to the true value while APE$\_$discrete does not.
-The smaller variance and faster convergence of APE$\_$scalable compared with APE$\_$discrete indicate that the discretization of continuous tasks drops the environment or action structure information leading to biased evaluation results.
-APE$\_$scalable does not outperform MC in $\mathtt{v0}$, but in $\mathtt{v1}$, APE$\_$scalable converges within 3k steps (around 1k episodes) while MC may require $1,762,193 = \log(0.05)/\log(1-v^\star(s_0))$ episodes until having 95$\%$ confidence interval.
-It shows that APE$\_$scalable dominants when small rare event probabilities in terms of estimation accuracy.
-Interestingly, CEM$\_$discrete achieves higher rare event sample rate than APE$\_$scalable, but heavily underestimate the true rare event probability as in Fig.~\ref{fig:exp_plots} (a) and (b).
-We conjecture that CEM$\_$discrete fails to explore enough and its environment adversary policy $\pi_E$ only concentrates on one specific failure mode.
-Note that we omit the evaluation curve using MC in $\mathtt{v1}$ since its estimate within 3k steps does not converge.
+Although APE$\_$discrete approaches the true rare event probability in $\mathtt{Int}$-$\mathtt{v0}$, it has a larger estimate variance than APE$\_$scalable.
+In $\mathtt{Int}$-$\mathtt{v1}$ and $\mathtt{LunarLander}$, APE$\_$scalable successfully converges to the true value while APE$\_$discrete does not.
+The smaller variance and faster convergence of APE$\_$scalable compared with APE$\_$discrete across environments indicate that the discretization of continuous tasks drops the environment or action structure information and leads to biased evaluation results.

+Interestingly, CEM$\_$discrete achieves higher rare event sample rates than APE$\_$scalable in $\mathtt{Int}$-$\mathtt{v0}$ and $\mathtt{Int}$-$\mathtt{v1}$, but heavily underestimates the true rare event probability.
+We conjecture that CEM$\_$discrete fails to explore enough and its environment adversary policy $\pi_E$ only concentrates on a subset of failure modes.
+While in $\mathtt{LunarLander}$, CEM\_discrete increases the sampled rare event rate but is less efficient compared with APE\_scalable.

+Both APE$\_$scalable and vanilla MC approach the true value in $\mathtt{Int}$-$\mathtt{v0}$ and $\mathtt{LunarLander}$, since the rare event probability is relatively large.
+Despite of that, APE still outperforms MC in terms of the variance of probability estimation in $\mathtt{LunarLander}$.
+But in $\mathtt{Int}$-$\mathtt{v1}$, APE$\_$scalable converges within 3,000 steps (around 1,000 episodes) while MC may require $1,762,193 = \log(0.05)/\log(1-v^\star(s_0))$ episodes until having 95$\%$ confidence interval.
+Note that we omit the evaluation curve using MC in $\mathtt{Int}$-$\mathtt{v1}$ since MC hardly samples even one rare event within 3,000 steps.
+It shows that APE$\_$scalable dominates MC in estimation accuracy when the rare event probability is small.